liuhuanhui/egg-kafka-node/README.md

 This plug-in is a package of [kafka-node] (https://github.com/SOHU-Co/kafka-node).
 It is an egg-style plug-in for easy use in the environment of egg.js.
 It also provides a detailed configuration of methods for sending Kafka messages.
 Refer to [https://github.com/SOHU-Co/kafka-node] (https://github.com/SOHU-Co/kafka-node).

+##Fork from https://github.com/john apache/egg-kafka-node.git, with support for typescript added in this version

 ## Install